 As a parent, it’s your responsibility to talk to your teenager about how to drive safely.
 It’s also up to you to make sure that you understand your legal rights and responsibilities before letting your teenager use your family vehicle or adding them to your car insurance.

-Davis Law Group has released a booklet for the parents of teenaged drivers.
+Davis Law Group has released a booklet for the parents of teenaged drivers designed to provide helpful information about teen driver accidents and the financial issues that can result from them.
 You can order that booklet for free through our Washington Accident Books™ program.
 The booklet is the perfect size to keep in your car’s glove box, and it contains all the information you need to make decisions as a parent to a teenager.